 Dawn of stars tells the story of how stars are formed.
 Most stars are born in groups which are truly stellar nurseries composed by clouds of dust and gas.
-This birth process is full of episodes, some of which are represented musically in the three parts of the Dawn of stars.
+This birth process is full of episodes, some of which are represented musically in the four parts of the Dawn of stars.

 The music starts representing the slow process by which these clouds of dust and gas start to aggregate and concentrate due to the action of gravitational forces.
 The bowed vibraphone sounds represent the clouds of dust, the irregular rhythm patterns of the snare represent the chaotic nature of some elements, always with rhythmic patterns that seem apart from the rest of the ensemble.
 Some elements that later will become the main theme of the piece are presented here in the marimba.